cybertraining-dsc/sp21-599-357/project/index.md

 ## 4. Benchmark

 [^8] is a highly accurate model on the Kaggle website.
-It uses CNN as the model.
-This project will use it as a comparison benchmark, use LSTM to train the same data set, and compare the two models.
+It is currently one of the models with the highest accuracy on this data set.
+[^8] mainly uses convolutional layers to build neural network model.
+In this project, [^8] will be used as a test benchmark.

 |Model        | CNN         | LSTM        |
 |-----------  | ----------- | ----------- |